Tucnak28/FacebookUp/README.md

 ## Usage

-1. Create an `accounts.json` file in the root directory of the project.
+1. Create an `accounts.json` file in the public folder.
 2. Add the Facebook accounts you want to use for posting comments in the following format:

    ```json